 Selfishness is a trait imbibed in all humans.
 All of us are selfish to an extent.
 But when two people are in love, they tend to support and be there for each other.
 If you are missing this in your spouse, it could be due to their inherent nature or certain developments in life (1).
 Here are a few reasons why a person can be selfish.

 - Childhood experiences: They play a significant role in shaping a person’s character.
 If your spouse has been a single child, they would not know about sharing and caring.
 If a person has too many siblings, then they might have learned to compete with them to always be the first.
-Also, if they were raised by a selfish parent, they may have been modelled by the parent.
+Also, if they were raised by a selfish parent, they may have been modeled by the parent.

 - Cultural impact: In some cultures, men are treated superior to women.
 Husbands do not find it wrong to dump the household burden on the woman or discourage her from taking up a career.
 They might not also realize that they are being selfish.